-Our Audit Committee currently consists of Mr. Levine, Mr. Quain, Mr. Stewart and Dr. O'Brien, each of whom satisfies the current financial literacy requirements and independence requirements for audit committee members of Nasdaq and the SEC.
-Our Board has determined that Mr. Levine, Mr. Quain, Mr. Stewart and Dr. O'Brien all separately qualify as an "audit committee financial expert," as such term is defined in the regulations under the Exchange Act.
-The Audit Committee held 4 meetings in fiscal 2016.
+Our Audit Committee currently consists of Mr. Levine, Mr. Quain (who is not standing for re-election), Mr. Stewart and Dr. O'Brien, each of whom satisfies the current financial literacy requirements and independence requirements for audit committee members of Nasdaq and the SEC.
+Our Board has determined that Mr. Levine, Mr. Quain (who is not standing for re-election), Mr. Stewart and Dr. O'Brien all separately qualify as an "audit committee financial expert," as such term is defined in the regulations under the Exchange Act.
+The Audit Committee held four meetings in fiscal 2018.

 Compensation Committee.
 The Compensation Committee is responsible for (1) reviewing key employee compensation goals, policies, plans and programs, (2) reviewing and approving the compensation of our directors, chief executive officer and other executive officers, (3) reviewing and approving employment contracts and other similar arrangements between the Company and our executive officers, (4) reviewing and consulting with the Board on the selection of the chief executive officer and evaluation of such officer's executive performance and other related matters, (5) administration of stock plans and other incentive compensation plans, (6) approving overall compensation policies for the Company and (7) handling such other matters that are specifically delegated to the Compensation Committee by the Board from time to time.
-Our Compensation Committee currently consists of Messrs.
-Crowell, Levine and Faghri, each of whom satisfies the independence requirements of Nasdaq.
-The Compensation Committee held 5 meetings in fiscal 2016.
+Our Compensation Committee currently consists of Mr. Crowell, Mr. Levine and Dr. Faghri, each of whom satisfies the independence requirements of Nasdaq.
+The Compensation Committee held three meetings in fiscal 2018.

 Nominating and Corporate Governance Committee.
 Our Nominating and Corporate Governance Committee is responsible for: (1) evaluating the composition, size and governance of our Board and its committees and making recommendations regarding future planning and the appointment of directors to committees, (2) establishing a policy for considering stockholder nominees for election to our Board, (3) evaluating and recommending candidates for election to our Board, (4) overseeing our Board's performance and self-evaluation process and developing continuing education programs for our directors, (5) reviewing our corporate governance principles and policies and providing recommendations to the Board regarding possible changes, and (6) reviewing and monitoring compliance with the Company's Code of Business Conduct and Ethics (the "Code of Ethics") and our Insider Trading Policy.
-Our Nominating and Corporate Governance Committee consists of Mr. Stewart, Dr. O'Brien and Dr. Faghri, each of whom satisfies the independence requirements of Nasdaq.
-The Nominating and Corporate Governance Committee held 2 meetings during fiscal 2016.
+Our Nominating and Corporate Governance Committee consists of Mr. Stewart, Dr. Kaplan, Dr. O'Brien and Dr. Faghri, each of whom satisfies the independence requirements of Nasdaq.
+The Nominating and Corporate Governance Committee held two meetings during fiscal 2018.